plinss/acmebot/README.md

 ### Hypertext Public Key Pin (HPKP) Files

 Two additional files will be created in /etc/ssl/hpkp, named  &lt;filename&gt;.apache and &lt;filename&gt;.nginx.
-These files contain HTTP header directives setting HPKP for both the primary and backup private keys.
+These files contain HTTP header directives setting HPKP for both the primary and backup private keys for each key type.

 Each file is suitable to be included in the server configuration for either Apache or Nginx respectively.